everycure-org/matrix/docs/src/data_science/evaluation_deep_dive.md

 In addition, we remove from the matrix any known positive or known negative pair that were used by the model during training.

 > __Key philosophy.__ In order to compute ranking metrics, we must synthesise negative pairs since only a small portion of negative pairs are known.
 To do this, we exploit the fact that the vast majority of drug disease pairs are negatives.
 However, synthesising negative pairs by random sampling can lead to unexpected and undesirable effects on the data distribution, as well as introducing noise.
 For example, the distribution for geodesic distance may be altered (see Yang et. al. ).
-Therefore, our ranking metrics are computed using pairs dataset that are as close as possible to what the model will see while performing it's downstream task.
+Therefore, our ranking metrics are computed using pairs dataset that are as close as possible to what the model will see while performing its downstream task.

 ### Full matrix ranking metrics